maxvdec/avery/tools/ionicfs/README.md

 ### How to read a file
 Reading a file is easy, you just parse the regions until you get to a region where it ends with `0x0`.

+### How to read a disk reference
+This is OS dependent, but you should read the four bytes and based on the value switch to a disk or another.
+Routes aren't kept the same.
+It is just meant to get the name of the disk, nothing else!